Ask Our Kids: Top ten expo questions from parents

 - What are the options available to fund private school and how do I go about applying?

-- What is the best criteria to choose a private school?
+- What are the best criteria to choose a private school?

 - What is AP and IB?
 Which schools have AB and IB programs available?